ECSWE – European Council

 The ECSWE Board

-The ECSWE board is made up of: Richard Landl (Germany), President; Margareta Van Raemdonck (Belgium), Secretary; Frans Ebskamp
+The ECSWE board is made up of: Richard Landl (Germany), President; Margareta Van Raemdonck (Belgium), Secretary; Frederikke Larsson

-(Netherlands), Treasurer; Iztok Kordis (Slovenia), Vice-President, Frederikke Larsson (Denmark), Vice-Treasurer.
+(Denmark), Treasurer; Iztok Kordis (Slovenia), Vice-President, Pia Pale (Finland), Vice-Treasurer.

 The board manages and represents ECSWE.
 It offers guidance, steers Council activities, plans meeting agendas, hires and supervises staff, and represents ECSWE to the EU institutions in